 ALG or ATG destroy T cells.
 Doctors mainly use ALG or ATG before transplant to prevent your body rejecting the donor cells and reduce your risk of GVHD.
 But you might also have one of them if you develop acute GVHD.
 You have ALG or ATG as a drip (infusion) over about 4 hours.

-- Clofazamine (Lamprene) – a drug usually used to treat the skin condition leprosy.
-It reduces swelling (inflammation)
+- clofazamine (Lamprene), which is a drug used to treat the skin condition leprosy - it reduces swelling (inflammation)

-- Halofuginone – a drug that helps treat fibrosis caused by chronic GVHD
+- halofuginone, which is a drug that helps treat fibrosis caused by chronic GVHD

-- Hydroxychloroquine – a drug usually used to treat malaria.
-It may be useful for chronic GVHD
+- hydroxychloroquine. which is a drug used to treat malaria - it may be useful for chronic GVHD

 Doctors are still looking at how well these treatments work for GVHD.
 Your doctor may offer you one of these treatments if other treatments have not controlled your GVHD.